iamvdo/pleeease/README.md

 See [available options](https://github.com/iamvdo/node-pixrem#parameters).

-For now, this use a fork form [pixrem](https://github.com/robwierzbowski/node-pixrem) since the [PR was accepted or not](https://github.com/robwierzbowski/node-pixrem/pull/10).
+For now, this uses a fork from [pixrem](https://github.com/robwierzbowski/node-pixrem) until the [PR will be accepted or not](https://github.com/robwierzbowski/node-pixrem/pull/10).

 ##Licence